RafaelEchart/Java-PostgreSQL_MovieCatalog/README.md

 > In this project you will be able to search for movies and see individual information about your favorite ones, create comments, give ratings, create a personal account and much more!

+> Pair-Programming was a big part of this project, from the setup to the development.
+Cheers to all my partners!

 <img width="720" alt="portfolio_view" src="./assets/Initial_Page.gif">
 <img width="720" alt="portfolio_view" src="./assets/search.gif">